 These easy oatmeal cookies with cinnamon and honey are oh so soft and full of warming spices like cinnamon and cloves.
-They are the perfect cookie for when you’re craving something comforting and sweet, and because of the fiber rich oats, are hearty enough to eat for breakfast!
+They are the perfect cookie for when you’re craving something comforting and sweet.
+And because of the fiber rich oats, they’re hearty enough to eat for breakfast!

 This recipe is actually based on my grandma’s “Healthy Cookie Recipe”.
 With her passing just last year, and the recent return from my grandpa’s funeral, I thought it would be fitting to blog one of my favorite recipes from her.
 The thing is though, the recipe calls for normal wheat flour, and as you know, this is a gluten free/paleo blog – we can’t have that now, can we!

 I wanted to honor my grandma by sharing her original recipe, so I will leave that down below.
 However, I adapted her recipe ever so slightly to keep it gluten free so I could still enjoy these easy oatmeal cookies for years to come!